VaniOFX/DQN-divergence/blog_post.md

 Since divergence can now be quantified, we use it as a metric to compare which algorithms exhibit more divergence than others. **We say an algorithm exhibits more divergence if the fraction of runs in which soft divergence occurs is higher.** We refer to Memory Replay and Target Networks as DQN's "tricks".
 The improvement that each of the tricks brings to DQN is measured against the **baseline** model, DQN without tricks, or *vanilla* DQN.
 We thus compare 4 different setups for each environment: without tricks (vanilla agent), with Memory Replay (memory agent), with target networks (target agent), and with both tricks (DQN / memory+target agent).

 We run each experiment with 25 different random seeds to achieve more statistically sound results, while taking into account our computational budget.
-If the maximal absolute Q-value predicted in the last 20 episodes is above the threshold $$\frac{1}{1-\gamma}$$, we say soft divergence occurs.
+If the maximal absolute Q-value predicted in any of the last 20 episodes is above the threshold $$\frac{1}{1-\gamma}$$, we say soft divergence occurs.
 <!--- At the end, we compare the configurations by counting how many times each of them has diverged. -->

+Even though the original paper uses a convolutional neural network to play Atari games, we focus on the simpler and less computationally expensive [Cart Pole](https://gym.openai.com/envs/CartPole-v1/), [Mountain Car](https://gym.openai.com/envs/MountainCar-v0/) and [Acrobot](https://gym.openai.com/envs/Acrobot-v1/) (from [OpenAI gym](https://gym.openai.com/)).
+Our model is a single-layer fully-connected network with a hidden layer of size 128.

 We try to follow the experimental setup from the [DQN paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) wherever possible.
-The loss term we use is the mean-squared error which is clipped to $$[-1, 1]$$, as it was reported to improve the stability of the algorithm.
+The loss term we use is the mean-squared error (MSE).
+Clipping it between $$[-1, 1]$$ has been reported to improve the training stability of DQN and we use it for all environments except Cart Pole, which yields better results without doing it.
 The error is optimized by [Adam](https://arxiv.org/pdf/1412.6980.pdf) with a learning rate $$\alpha = 0.001$$.
 The choice of optimizer deviates from the original paper but has shown great success in deep learning recently.
 Additional experiments with different values of the learning rate and the contribution of error clipping are left for future work.

-Even though the original paper uses a convolutional neural network to play Atari games, we focus on the simpler and less computationally expensive Cart Pole, Mountain Car and Acrobot.
-Our model is a single-layer fully-connected network with a hidden layer of size 128.

 All the experiments are run for 700 episodes which has been found to be enough for the agents to learn to win the games.
 For better exploration, we use an $$\epsilon$$-greedy strategy, which we linearly anneal from 1 to a minimum of 0.1 during the first 400 episodes, and keep it fixed after.
 The discount factor is fixed to 0.99 for all the environments.